List of Fast & Furious characters: Slap Jack

 Slap Jack is one of the street racers in the first race of the movie.
 While trying to beat Brian O'Conner's Skyline using nitrous, Brian outsmarts him also using the nitrous and jumping first off the bridge.
 After jumping the draw bridge, his Supra gets severely damaged and crashes into a Pepsi billboard while Brian wins the race.
 Although his Supra is rebuilt during the scramble scene.
 He is portrayed by Michael Ealy.
+The character appeared in the flashback scenes of Brian O'Conner in Furious 7.
 Slap Jack's car made appearances in the films Today You Die and The Last Ride and the short film The Turbo Charged Prelude for 2 Fast 2 Furious, as well as music videos Ludacris' "Act a Fool" and Lindsay Lohan's "First".